 This policy is designed foremost to PROTECT OUR PATIENTS.
 Additionally, this fulfills CDC, The Joint Commission, other regulatory agency and national professional society patient safety recommendations.
 We also benefit because this will help to

-According to the CDC, influenza is a serious disease that hospitalizes >200,000 and kills 20-30,000 persons per year.
+According to the CDC, influenza is a serious disease that results in >200,000 hospitalizations and 20,000 to 30,000 deaths annually.

 Flu can be spread even the day before symptoms become apparent.

 The flu vaccine is effective and safe.

 Serious side effects are rare; not being vaccinated is a far greater risk.

 The flu vaccine will be provided at no cost to DMC employees, medical staff, students and volunteers through mass vaccination clinics, roving/unit-based vaccinators, and on a walk-in basis at Occupational Health Services (see list below).
 Be sure to bring

 If you have received your flu vaccination at an outside facility, or have allergy to the vaccine, please provide documentation (from your vaccine provider or physician) to Occupational Health Services as soon as possible but no later than October 30,

-Vaccine status will be identified by a "15" flu badge sticker.
-Please remove your 2014 badge sticker at this time.
+Vaccine status will be identified by a “17” flu badge sticker.
+Please remove your 2016 badge sticker at this time.
 If you are vaccinated elsewhere, you can obtain this year's flu badge sticker from Occupational Health Services upon presentation